mysociety/alaveteli/doc/manual/docs/developers/index.md

 * The software is written in **Ruby on Rails 3.x**.
 We support postgresql as the backend database.
 A configured mail transfer agent (MTA) like exim, postfix or sendmail is necessary to parse incoming emails.
-We have production sites deployed on Debian (Squeeze and Wheezy) and Ubuntu (12.04 LTS).
+We have production sites deployed on Debian (Wheezy) and Ubuntu (12.04 LTS).
 For performance reasons, we recommend the use of [Varnish](https://www.varnish-cache.org).

 * To help you understand what the code is doing, read this [high-level